CoolBeansProgramming/Bellabeat-Case-Study/README.md

 ## Choosing Data Files

-Since the file `dailyActivity_merged.csv ` provides a good summary of steps and calories burned and the `sleepDay_merged.csv` file provides sleep data, only these two files will be used in the analysis.
+As `dailyActivity_merged.csv ` provides a good summary of steps and calories burned and the `sleepDay_merged.csv` file provides sleep data these are good overall files to use to analyze patricipant usage.
+As fitness devices are generally used to track overall health and weight, the file `weightLogInfo_merged` containing weight data will also be used.

 ## Applications
 Excel will be used to load and clean the data.